ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 firewall, the other suggested, "*Have you tried Emacs through sendmail?*" Now maybe my hacking skills are too amateur for these two, but I'm not quite sure what that dialogue is supposed to mean.
-Emacs surely can send mail via sendmail, but that's just ... sending an email, not some firewall penetration technique.
+Emacs surely can send mail via sendmail, but that's just... sending an email, not some firewall penetration technique.
 Historically speaking, sendmail does have a reputation of being vulnerable, perhaps the writer was referring to this.
 It's also possible that the English